God’s Laws in the Old Testament

 Which Laws Are Still Binding in the New Testament?

-- The ceremonial laws ceased for Christ’s sacrifice took the place of animal sacrifices.
+1-The ceremonial laws ceased for Christ’s sacrifice took the place of animal sacrifices and temple services.
 “Having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances;” “having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross” (Ephesians 2:15; Colossians 2:14-16).

-- The health laws remain binding today for the death of Christ did not in any way affect or change them.
+4-The health laws remain binding today for the death of Christ did not in any way affect or change them.
+The body of the Jew is not different than the body of other people.
 These health laws are for all people for all time.

 God’s Grants Power to Obey His Law